ooni/probe-cli/docs/design/dd-003-step-by-step.md

 In [probe-engine#359](https://github.com/ooni/probe-engine/issues/359), we
 started planning refactoring of `netx` to solve the issues we identified in our context-based tracing implementation.
-Because the context magic was a significant issue at the time, part of this refactoring effort was devoted to avoid using a context.
-This refactoring produced the tactic we are currently using for most experiments, i.e., *decoration-based tracing*.
+Because the context magic was a significant issue at the time, this refactoring focused on avoiding the context.
+After this refactoring, we obtained the tactic we are currently using, i.e., *decoration-based tracing*.

-In retrospect, it might be that we were using the context in a complex way and a simpler context-based implementation was possible.
+In retrospect, it might be that we were just using the context in a complex way and a simpler context-based implementation was possible.
 Nonetheless, re-reading my assessment at the time, it feels like I perceived all these problems as entangled.
 Hence, the context needed to go along with other sources of complexity.